schmidfelix/umami-notifier/README.md

 # Umami Notifier

-Inspired by [BeyondCode's fathom-notifier](https://github.com/beyondcode/fathom-notifier), a stand-alone CLI app to get your [umami analytics insights](https://umami.is/) directly to your slack inbox.
+Inspired by [BeyondCode's fathom-notifier](https://github.com/beyondcode/fathom-notifier), `umami-notifier` is a stand-alone CLI app to get your [umami analytics insights](https://umami.is/) directly to your slack inbox.

 # Documentation